aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

-# Troubleshooting the Starboard Operator
+# Troubleshooting the Trivy Operator

-The Starboard Operator installs several Kubernetes resources into your Kubernetes cluster.
+The Trivy Operator installs several Kubernetes resources into your Kubernetes cluster.

 Here are the common steps to check whether the operator is running correctly and to troubleshoot common issues.